What is hybrid CMS?

 Read more: How to find a new CMS »

-A hybrid CMS is essentially this: Website + apps + whatever device.
-The choice to go hybrid or not should really be plain sailing.
+A hybrid CMS is essentially this: a headless CMS + addons—pleasing both developers and content editors alike.
+The choice to opt in for this route or not should be plain sailing when building websites.

 First published 25 February 2019, updated 27 April 2022.